The Recycling and Waste Barrel with Funnel Lid has the following key features:

 - Manufactured fromthe purest grade of Type-2 HDPE recycled plastic in the industry today.
 It is made primarily from post-consumer material, milk jugs.
 Each pound of lumber is made up of 10 milk jugs and can be recycled again extending the product life-cycle.

-- Each unit comes with heavy duty liners with handles for easy lifting and servicing.
+- Each unit comes with heavy duty liners for easy servicing.

 About Plastic Lumber: